starling021/rat-n/substrate/README.md

 # About msub command

-    INFO: If you are using Mouse Payload Loader (MPL) to exploit iOS device, MPL Substrate will be installed automatically.
-If MPL Substrate will not installed automatically, install it using Mouse CLI msub command.
+    INFO: If you are using Mouse Payload Loader (MPL) to remotely access iOS device, MPL Substrate will be installed automatically.
+If MPL Substrate will not be installed automatically, install it using Mouse CLI msub command.

 > msub